 Example ‘thank you for connecting’ message

 Sometimes people ask you to connect and then you both just ignore each other (I’m guilty of this myself).
 But if you send this message you can start a conversation.
-I used this one for the first time recently and the person replied straight back to say they’d just signed up and where I could find them on Twitter.
+I used this one for the first time recently and the person messaged me straight back to say they’d just signed up to my mailing list and then they told me where I could find them on Twitter.
 So it works.

 Thanks for your invitation.
 I am delighted to connect with you.